 - 2 medium carrots, scrubbed clean and ends trimmed

-- 1 tsp coconut oil or any vegetable oil
+- 1 teaspoon coconut oil or any vegetable oil

-- 1 1/2 tsp paanch phoron (a mix of equal parts of mustard, cumin, fennel, nigella and fenugeek seeds)
+- 1 ½ teaspoon paanch phoron (a mix of equal parts of mustard, cumin, fennel, nigella and fenugeek seeds)

 - Salt to taste

-Add more salt if needed.
-Stir in the coconut shreds and the coriander.
+- Add more salt if needed.
+Stir in the coconut shreds, lime juice and the coriander.
 Serve warm or at room temperature.
 This goes beautifully with dal and rice, but it's a nice side for burgers too.